 I remember waking up one morning a couple of years ago after reading so much information on dietary theories and nutrition, that I simply didn’t know what to eat.
 Should I have eggs, a smoothie, porridge, a steak!?
 With so many ‘rules’ and conflicting information out there, I felt overwhelmed and lost touch with listening to my body.
 I think we can all be guilty of this with the distractions and stresses daily life can put on us.
 Now as a qualified holistic health coach, I believe that stressing out over what to eat just isn’t healthy – and unfortunately, there’s not one miracle diet out there for everyone.

 Your ideal diet is completely unique to you and can only be discovered when you start listening to your body.
 It’s also constantly evolving and changing as we go through different stages of our life.
+Many, before selecting a diet and getting accustomed to it, like to make a comparison between the already existing diets.
+An example would be at https://prodiets.org/nutrisystem-vs-jennycraig/.
 I found my way back to balance by breaking down some of these healthy eating rules.

 1. The ‘eat breakfast, lunch and dinner’ rule